 Figure 2.20: Change of sensitivity to disturbances for all three active damping strategies.
-Considered disturbances are $f_s$ the direct forces applied on the sample (a), $f_t$ disturbances from the micro-station stages (b) and $x_f$ the floor motion (c).
+Considered disturbances are f_s the direct forces applied on the sample (a), f_t disturbances from the micro-station stages (b) and x_f the floor motion (c).

-trum of the distance d with all three active damping techniques is shown in Figure 2.21 and compared with the open-loop case.
+From the amplitude spectral density of the disturbances (computed in Section 2.1.3) and the sensitivity to disturbances estimated using the three active damping strategies, a noise budget can be calculated.
+The cumulative amplitude spectrum of the distance d with all three active damping techniques is shown in Figure 2.21 and compared with the open-loop case.
 All three active damping methods give similar results.